 Budget Tip: If you’re on a tight budget like me, consider buying a neutral or black dress.
 You can use dramatic accessories to bring your dress to life for multiple occasions.

 I’ve been smitten with Mod Cloth all month long.
 I’ve been looking around for that perfect dress.
-Give yourself a little gift this season, below are 20 of my favorite “I’ve got a baby tire to hide” dresses.
-These dresses have all been purposefully chosen to have flare below a higher waistline to cover that low flab that just seems to stick after you’ve had one, two, or three babies.
+They’ve got the best “I’ve got a baby tire to hide” dresses with flare below a higher waistline to cover that low flab that just seems to stick after you’ve had one, two, or three babies.
 A quick reminder that dressing up for the holidays doesn’t mean buying a new dress.
 Sometimes a borrowed or new scarf or piece of jewelry is all you need bring life back into something you already own.
 Shop your own closet first!